samuelory/bridgefy-android-sdk-sample/README.md

 ## Supported Devices ##

-As of February 2018, the following devices have been tested with Bridgefy and offer the best performance:
+As of March 2018, the following devices have been tested with Bridgefy and offer the best performance:
 * Google Pixel 2
 * Google Pixel
 * Nexus 6P